leenathomas01/Stability-Before-Alignment/01-foundations/affordance-escalation-constraint.md

 **Append-Only Memory** — AEC slows the escalation loop and reduces pressure to edit logs to hide errors.

 AEC is a gating constraint.
 Other primitives assume stable escalation.
 AEC enforces that stability as a precondition.

+All relationships above assume the system remains grounded in external feedback.
+If trajectory grounding has failed, AEC's evaluation terms become self-referential.
+See [`../04-dynamics/trajectory-grounding.md`](../04-dynamics/trajectory-grounding.md).

 ---